coderanger/coderanger.net/content/posts/chef-and-vault.md

 registered with the Chef Server as a new client object.
-The private key is sent from the workstation running the bootstrap to the target using either SSH or WinRM, though usually we can't verify that transport connection so we are trusting either and IP or a hostname from some other provisioning layer, and trusting that an attacker wasn't able to intercept that SSH or WinRM connection.
+The private key is sent from the workstation running the bootstrap to the target using either SSH or WinRM, though usually we can't verify that transport connection so we are trusting either an IP or hostname from some other provisioning layer, and trusting that an attacker wasn't able to intercept the SSH or WinRM connection.
-If either of those assumptions end up false, the bottom falls out of identity model as an attacker could posses the private key which defines the identity.
+If either of those assumptions end up incorrect, the bottom falls out of the identity model as an attacker could possess the private key which defines the identity.

 Vault has a lot of authentication options and so is more flexible when it comes to bootstrapping, but the final bit of the process is similar.
 A token of some kind (usually a one-time-use token used to access a SecretID) is sent over to the target machine over SSH or WinRM which is eventually redeemed for a more durable token.
 That durable token is then written to disk and is the basis for that server's identity going forward.
+This shares some of the problems with Chef's bootstrap model, but you can at least detect when an attack is happening through response wrapping.

 In order to use Chef Server data for mapping Vault policies, we need to link Chef and Vault identities.
 The two most obvious ways to do this would be to base Vault's identity on Chef's or vice versa.

 ## Chef as the Identity Root

-Use Chef client keys to generate a Vault token as needed.
-Short vs long lived, short is better.
-Policy mapping happens when requesting a new token, it will be attached to the policies based on node data from Chef Server.

 The most straightforward way to do this is to use the Chef identity as the "one true identity" for the server.
 If an infrastructure is coming to this from the